Music (2021 film): Soundtrack and album

 Sia wrote 10 original songs for the soundtrack of Music.
 The performances of the songs in the film are shared by the three principal cast members (Hudson, Odom Jr. and Ziegler).
 A full cast version of the soundtrack was originally expected to be released through Atlantic, but it was never released.

 Some of the songs written for the film, but sung by Sia, are featured on Sia's ninth studio album, Music – Songs from and Inspired by the Motion Picture, which was released by Monkey Puzzle and Atlantic alongside the film in February 2021.
 The album also includes material inspired by the film.
 The album was nominated for the 2021 ARIA Award for Best Original Soundtrack, Cast or Show Album.

 Sia released "Together", the song used in the film's final scene, as the lead single from her album on May 20, 2020.
 A second single, "Courage to Change", the song used over the film's closing credits, was released on September 24, 2020.
 A clip of Hudson singing the song "1+1" exclusively aired on the MTV Movie and TV Awards: Greatest of All Time on December 6, 2020.
 "Music", also performed by Hudson, was released alongside the accompanying film scene on January 26, 2021.
 "Beautiful Things Can Happen", performed by Leslie Odom Jr., from the film, was released on February 2, 2021, and the full "1+1" musical scene was released on YouTube alongside Sia's album on February 12.

 Musical numbers

-Musical numbers and performers listed in the closing credits of Music.
+Throughout the film, the title character "sees the world as pastel dance daydreams" that are executed by Ziegler, Hudson and Odom.
+Musical numbers and performers listed in the closing credits: